Ride Along poster

 Structural Analysis

 The Status Quo at 1 minutes (1% through the runtime) establishes Ben Barber playing a violent video game, fantasizing about being a tough cop while working as a high school security guard.
 His girlfriend Angela wants him to get James' approval before marriage..
-Of particular interest, this early placement immediately immerses viewers in the story world.
+The analysis reveals that this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 11 minutes when Ben gets accepted into the Atlanta Police Academy.
 He believes this proves he's worthy of marrying Angela, but James remains unimpressed and skeptical..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.